 Easy to make Ground Beef Mongolian Noodles is sweet, spicy, and perfect for busy weeknights!
-You can make this in 30 minutes or less and it tastes even better than the restaurant version.
+You can make these mongolian beef noodles in 30 minutes or less and it tastes even better than the restaurant version.

 There is no food group that I love more than pasta!
-Recently, I’ve been enjoying Asian flavors and wanted to create an easy beef noodle recipe.
+Recently, I’ve been enjoying Asian flavors and wanted to create an easy beef noodle recipe and came up with these mongolian beef noodles.
 This recipe can be made so quickly, it has become a staple on our weeknight table.

 I modeled my recipe after PF Chang’s Mongolian Beef with a sweet soy glaze, garlic, and green onions.
 However, instead of flank steak, I used lean ground beef.
 This is the perfect dish to satisfy all your quick fix Asian/Chinese food cravings and it’ll make your house smell amazing while cooking!

 If you notice, there’s no salt in the beef and sauce mixture.
 Hoisin sauce tends to be salty and I haven’t found a low-sodium version of it yet.
 That’s also the reason I recommend using low-sodium soy sauce for this recipe.

 - For the ground beef – I used 90% lean ground beef, you can also use ground turkey, pork, or chicken.

 - For the minced garlic – I recommend fresh garlic or jarred minced garlic in water instead of dried granulated garlic or dried garlic powder.
 Fresh has much more flavor than dried.